S0fft/Device-Cloud-Hub/README.md

 ```powershell
 http://localhost:8000/
 ```
-Thus, we have run the project locally on your computer.
+Thus, we have run the project locally on computer.

 ### Functionality overview
 Next, let's look at the functionality of this small project.
 Implemented CRUD keeping REST architecture in mind.